soulacodes/soulacodes/README.md

 - 👋 Hi, I’m @soulacodes
 - 👀 I’m interested in UX/UI design
 - 🌱 I’m currently learning how to better collaborate with developers!
-- 💞️ I’m looking to collaborate on improving the UI and end-user experience in open source projects
+- 💞️ I’m looking to collaborate on ux/front end in open source projects
 - 📫 How to reach me: https://www.linkedin.com/in/annmariekernen/

 <!---